-Cap-and-trade extension gets approval from California senate
+California lawmakers approve landmark extension to climate policy

 "We could shut down the entire state of California and it would have no effect on the global climate," Vidak said.

-The legislation puts California front and center in a bid by mostly Democratic governors to reduce carbon emissions and adhere to climate change goals of the Paris Agreement after Republican President Donald Trump withdrew the United States from the pact.
+The legislation extends California's cap-and-trade program, which was set to expire in three years, through 2030 and attempts to strengthen it by requiring large industrial facilities to upgrade old equipment with cleaner, more modern technology by 2023.

-The bills would extend California's cap-and-trade program, which was set to expire in three years, through 2030 and attempt to strengthen it by requiring large industrial facilities to upgrade old equipment with cleaner, more modern technology by 2023.
+California's cap-and-trade plan sets a state limit on emissions of greenhouse gases and lets companies, such as factories and refineries, buy and sell permits to emit carbon dioxide.
+The system uses market forces to find the most efficient ways to cut pollution, supporters say.

-The package also seeks to reform the state's cap-and-trade market by curbing the number of free carbon allowances by 40 percent by 2030 and requiring that offsets be sourced from California, not elsewhere.
+The new package seeks to reform the state's existing cap-and-trade market by curbing the number of free carbon allowances by 40 percent by 2030 and requiring that offsets be sourced from California, not elsewhere.

-Despite their supermajority Democrats have failed to pass previous attempts to pass new cap-and-trade legislation over opposition from more liberal members of the party who felt it did not go far enough and moderates concerned about the impact on business.
+Despite holding a supermajority, Democrats had failed in previous attempts to pass new cap-and-trade legislation over opposition from more liberal members of the party who felt it did not go far enough and moderates concerned about the impact on business.

-Republicans have been largely united in opposing the legislation, saying it places unfair burdens on consumers and employers, especially on top of a 12-cent-a-gallon gas tax hike passed by state lawmakers earlier this year.
+Republicans were largely united in opposing the legislation, saying it places unfair burdens on consumers and employers, especially on top of a 12-cents-a-gallon gasoline tax hike passed by state lawmakers earlier this year.

-Reporting by Dan Whitcomb; Editing by Peter Cooney and Joseph Radford
+Reporting by Dan Whitcomb, Peter Henderson and Brendan O'Brien; Editing by Peter Cooney, Joseph Radford and Christian Schmollinger